 Yes, Florida law states that child support can be modified under certain conditions:

 - Income - If one or more parent receives a raise or new job that increases their income.
 There is no fixed amount that justifies a modification, however the amount of support changing must be by at least 15% or $50.

 - Parenting Time - If there is any deviation that deters from the original parenting plan, then the courts may recalculate payments owed according to the actual parenting plan that is currently being exercised.

 - Expenses - There are certain expenses associated with raising a child that may require modification.
 These can include child care, support for the spouse, additional taxes, and health insurance for the child or parent.

-How Long Does Child Support Last in Florida?
+When Does Child Support End in Florida?